 Data management strategy and master data management strategy should follow data science best practices.
 These practices can be seen in and underpin data engineering, data analytics, machine learning, deep learning, and artificial intelligence disciplines.

-Data Management Strategy is enabled by people, processes, technology, and partners and is supported by the business strategy goals and IT strategy goals.
+Data management strategy is enabled by people, processes, technology, and partners and is supported by the business strategy goals and IT strategy goals.
 The strategy itself is a plan or roadmap with an overall budget that supports the organization’s other strategic projects.

 Data Management Strategy Approach